Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Price: ~$190 | Works with: Alexa, Google Home, Apple HomeKit, SmartThings

-Ecobee includes one SmartSensor in the box — a remote temperature/occupancy sensor you place in a bedroom or living room.
-This is huge for multi-story homes: instead of conditioning the entire house to the temperature at the thermostat, Ecobee averages the reading across all sensor locations.
-Real-world impact: the bedroom is actually comfortable at night instead of either freezing or sweltering.
+Ecobee actually includes one SmartSensor right in the box.
+This is a remote temperature/occupancy sensor you can place in a bedroom or living room, and let me tell you, it’s a game-changer for multi-story homes!
+Instead of just conditioning the entire house based on the thermostat’s location, Ecobee averages the readings across *all* sensor locations.
+The real-world impact?
+Your bedroom is actually comfortable at night, not freezing or sweltering.

-Ecobee also has a built-in Alexa speaker, making it a voice control hub as well as a thermostat.
-Slightly more complex setup than Nest but excellent long-term energy savings — Ecobee claims an average of 23% energy savings.
+Another cool feature: Ecobee also has a built-in Alexa speaker.
+That means it’s not just a thermostat; it doubles as a voice control hub.
+While the setup might be a bit more complex than Nest’s, the long-term energy savings are excellent — Ecobee claims an average of 23% in energy savings.

 3. Honeywell Home T9 — Best for Multi-Zone Systems